manifoldai/orbyter-cookiecutter/{{ cookiecutter.project_name }}/README.md

-docs                           Build docs using Sphinx and copy to docs folder (this makes it easy to publish to gh-pages) git-tag                        Tag in git, then push tag up to origin isort                          Runs isort to sorts imports lint                           Lints repo; runs black and isort on all files
+docs                           Build docs using Sphinx and copy to docs folder (this makes it easy to publish to gh-pages) git-tag                        Tag in git, then push tag up to origin isort                          Runs isort to sorts imports format                           Formats repo; runs black and isort on all files
 ```

 ## Using the Containers